Mewa Singh Lopoke

-Mewa Singh Lopoke (Punjabi: ਮੇਵਾ ਸਿੰਘ ਲੋਪੋਕੇ) was a Sikh activist in Canada who was a member of the Vancouver branch of the Ghadar Party, which called for the overthrow of British rule in India.
-On October 21, 1914, Mewa Singh murdered a Canadian immigration inspector, W. C. Hopkinson, a political act of violence for which he was executed.
+Mewa Singh Lopoke (1881 - January 11, 1915) was a Sikh activist in Canada who was a member of the Vancouver branch of the Ghadar Party, which called for the overthrow of British rule in India.
+On October 21, 1914, Mewa Singh murdered a Canadian immigration inspector, W. C. Hopkinson, a political act of violence for which he was executed by the Canadian government.
 In the eyes of Sikh Canadians, Mewa Singh's assassination of Hopkinson was a display of martyrdom, one which they commemorate annually.

 Early life

 Mewa Singh was born in 1881 in the village of Lopoke which is located in Ajnala Tehsil of Amritsar district in Punjab, India.
-He was the son of Nand Singh Aulakh and had one brother who was named Dewa Singh.
+He was the son of Nand Singh Aulakh and had one brother, Dewa Singh.

 Vancouver, British Columbia

 Similar to other migrants, Mewa Singh came to British Columbia, Canada in 1906 in search of a better livelihood.
-Singh was one of over 5000 Punjabi men who arrived in Canada in the three years before 1908, the date when the Canadian government passed the Continuous Journey Regulation to prohibit further immigration from India.
-Once Singh arrived, he joined the community of Punjabi labourers in British Columbia, finding employment working on the green chain of Fraser Mills in New Westminster near Vancouver.
+Singh was one of over 5000 Punjabi men who arrived in Canada in three years before 1908, the date when the Canadian government passed the Continuous Journey Regulation to prohibit further immigration from India.
+Once Singh arrived, he joined the community of Punjabi labourers in British Columbia, finding employment by working on the green chain of Fraser Mills in New Westminster near Vancouver.
 Whilst living there, Mewa Singh came into contact with Sikh community leaders such as Bhag Singh Bhikhiwind and Balwant Singh Khurdpur of the Khalsa Diwan Society Vancouver.
 In coordination with them, he became involved in the fundraising for the construction of the first Gurdwara, or Sikh temple, in Vancouver and North America.
 After the inauguration of this first Gurdwara in January 1908, Mewa Singh was initiated as a Khalsa Sikh and he maintained an active role in the upkeep of the newly built Gurdwara.
 In addition to this maintenance role, he also served as a granthi, or scripture reader.